 2) Develop the Agriculture Resource Management Plan and consider climate change in production goals and objectives

-3) Create agriculture incentive programs to diversify agriculture profile and move producers into cash crops that are less affected by climate change
+3) Create agriculture incentive programs to diversify agriculture profiles and move producers into cash crops that are less affected by climate change

 4) Plan for entering specialty markets